dogeystamp/archiso-portable/README.rst

 The archiso project features scripts and configuration templates to build installation media (*.iso* images and *.tar.gz* bootstrap images) as well as netboot artifacts for BIOS and UEFI based systems on the x86_64 architecture.

-Currently creating the images is only supported on Arch Linux but may work on other operating systems as well.
+Normally, creating the images is only supported on Arch Linux.
+However, **this version of archiso works on other distributions.**

+Do note that I do not hold myself to the standards that the Arch team does for archiso;
+this code is definitely not production-grade, and features are definitely missing.
+If there are bugs, feel free to report or fix them.

+This project makes use of a modified `archstrap <https://github.com/wick3dr0se/archstrap>`_ for obtaining an Arch root filesystem.
+This means pacstrap isn't necessary.

+Pacman is provided by the Arch bootstrap system.

+This repo also includes a version of the releng profile customized with my dotfiles, available under ``configs/dogey``.

 Requirements
 ============

 The following packages need to be installed to be able to create an image with the included scripts:

-* arch-install-scripts
 * awk
 * dosfstools
 * e2fsprogs